Gabriel Barcia-Colombo: New York Minute

-In 2015, Gabriel created video art project entitled “New York Minute” for the Fulton Center.
-The project featured 52 portraits of New Yorkers doing everyday activities in super-slow motion.
-The project was honored by the non-profit organization Americans for the Arts.
+In 2015, Barcia-Colombo created a video art project entitled New York Minute for the Fulton Center.
+The project featured 52 portraits of New Yorkers performing everyday activities in super-slow motion.
+The project received recognition from the non-profit organization Americans for the Arts.

 Hereafter Institute

-In 2016, Gabriel created project the "Hereafter Institute" which was premiered at the Los Angeles County Museum of Art as part of the Art and Technology Lab.
-The project examines the ways in which people memorialize themselves after their death in the digital age and what happens to their data when they die.
+In 2016, Barcia-Colombo created the project Hereafter Institute, which premiered at the Los Angeles County Museum of Art as part of the Art and Technology Lab.
+The project examines the ways in which people memorialize themselves after death in the digital age and what happens to their data when they die.

 Platform

-"Platform" is a video artwork commissioned by MTA Arts and Design by Gabe Barcia-Colombo examining what it means to be back together in a crowd after years spent apart.
-The work features a large portrait of 40 New Yorkers in a slow motion moment of awe as they come together to examine the passersby in the new Grand Central terminal.
+Platform is a video artwork by Barcia-Colombo that examines what it means to be in a crowd after years spent apart.
+The work features a portrait of 40 New Yorkers in a slow-motion moment as they come together to examine the passersby in the new Grand Central Terminal.
+Platform is also shown in the Madison concourse under Grand Central Station.

-“Platform” existed in the new Madison concourse under Grand Central Station.
-It featured portraits of 40 New Yorkers in a slow motion moment together of awe.
-The “Platform” in this piece is intentionally left vague.
-Is it a political platform, a subway platform, a social media platform?
-Are these people looking at a great work of art or something terrifying?

-“We’ve been so isolated in the pandemic,” Barcia-Colombo said.
-“This is about being in a crowd again.”

-Barcia-Colombo added that a digital component was a good complement to the medium of mosaics, New York’s traditional go-to for public transit art.

-“Digital art is the future of public art,” he said.
-“All these stations have screens in them.
-It’s an entry point for people.”